Capital Structure Ratios

 Capital Structure Ratios Vary

-Several published research reveals that capital structure ratios vary in a substantial manner among industrial classifications.
+Several published research reveals that capital structure ratios vary substantially among industrial classifications.
 For example, random samplings of common equity ratios of big retail corporations tend to differ significantly compared to equivalent numbers of steel producers.

-Overall, businesses operating in the same sector tend to display capital structure ratios that cluster around a central value, often known as industry-standard ratios.
-Because business risk differs from industry to industry, subsequently, industry ratios also tend to vary.
+Businesses operating in the same sector tend to display capital structure ratios that cluster around a central value, often known as industry-standard ratios.
+Because business risk differs from industry to industry, industry ratios tend to vary.